caouecs/Laravel-SirTrevorJS/README.md

     php artisan config:publish caouecs/sirtrevorjs

-And assets, but it's not mandatory if you have your own files :

-    php artisan asset:publish caouecs/sirtrevorjs

 ### thujohn/twitter

 To get tweets, this project uses [twitter-l4](https://github.com/thujohn/twitter-l4), so you must have a valid developer account of Twitter and add config file of twitter-l4 :